aniri15/FabriMAE-Self-Evaluating-VLA/README.md

-# Markov Attention Entropy: Self-Evaluation Framework for VLA
+# FabriMAE I Trust Myself?
+Self-Evaluating VLA Action Generation with Markov Attention Entropy

 This repository implements Markov Attention Entropy (MAE), a white-box self-evaluation framework across heterogeneous VLAs, and evaluates it on LIBERO-Reflect.
 Benchmark assets are kept in a separate checkout and linked through `third_party/LIBERO-REFLECT`.
 Evaluation scripts use `third_party/libero_env.sh` to switch between standard (`libero`) and perturbed (`libero_reflect`) rollouts.